This smoked beef brisket recipe is perfect for a crowd. It will also deliver bragging rights to you for best smoked brisket!

 The Passion of Barbecue in the American South

 Without getting into too much detail, it is true that after the Civil War, people in the south were desperately short of money, food, everything really.
 People were forced to eat cheap and easily available food to even survive.
-Coupled with this the fact that many, now freed African Americans were self-made cooks on plantations, they became the chefs of the South and food they cooked with proliferated throughout the South.
+Coupled with this the fact many, now freed African Americans were self-made cooks on plantations, they became the chefs of the South.
+The food they cooked therefore proliferated throughout the South.

 Think shrimp and grits, biscuits and gravy and vegetables like okra and collard greens.
-Rice and other corn-based foods became common.
-It wasn’t just ingredients but cooking methods such as the use of frying that was introduced by African American migration throughout the South.
+Rice and corn-based foods became common.
+It wasn’t just the ingredients that were different.
+It was also the cooking methods, such as the use of frying, that was introduced by African American migration throughout the South.
 You can learn more about Low Country Cuisine here.